youjung822/19Fall_CS6440IHI/Documents/Design.md

 _Remember to watch the Intro to HDAP lecture prior to starting.
 Describe the hardware and software that the system must operate in and interact with._

 The application is implemented using Health Data Analytics Platform(HDAP).
 HDAP is a software platform providing various support on conducting health-oriented projects.
 It provides healthcare data, tools to analyze the data as well as a healthcare application development and hosting environment and app galleries.
 We will utilize HDAP in terms of accessing FHIR servers and application deployment first.
-Furthermore, HDAP has multiple data sets and analytic tools(ATLAS, Jupyter) to support the development of their projects.
-We will exploit the resources to bring up the best results.
+Furthermore, HDAP has multiple data sets and analytic tools(ATLAS, Jupyter) to support the development of our projects.
+We will exploit the resources to generate positive results.

-HDAP has a automated development pipeline for Continuous Integration(CI) and Continuous Deployment(CD).
-The below open source softwares will be engaged with our development process and we will make use of each tool for different purposes.
+HDAP has an automated development pipeline for Continuous Integration(CI) and Continuous Deployment(CD).
+Listed below are the open source development tools we are engaged with in the development process and we will make use of each tool for different purposes.

 * GitHub – hosting service for version control using Git
 * Drone– open source continuous delivery platform